Vino (operating system)

-Vino was a now-inactive project at Harvard University that sought to develop an extensible-kernel operating system based on NetBSD.
+Vino was a project at Harvard University that sought to develop an extensible-kernel operating system based on NetBSD.
+The project is now inactive.

 There is also a current project named Vino hosted on CodePlex that seeks to develop a Java-based operating system similar in concept to the legacy JavaOS.

 Vino Group at Harvard

 During the 1990s, a Vino Group within the Harvard School of Engineering worked to develop an "extensible" Unix-like operating system.
 According to the project's main web page: